annakavalevich/GitInstructionWorkshop/git_Instruction.md

 ### **Commit Changes:**

-1.**git commit -m "Commit message"**
+1. **git commit -m "Commit message"**
    Records changes to the repository with a descriptive message.

 ### **Push Changes:**